uwplse/Cassius/README.md

     cd DIR
     git clone https://github.com/w3c/web-platform-tests.git
     mkdir fwts
-    cd <parent directory>
+    cd <source directory>
-    bash aec/download.sh "DIR/fwts/"
+    bash aec/download-fwts.sh "DIR/fwts/"

 The `aec/download.sh` script will take minutes to an hour, depending on your connection, and require about 500MB of storage.
 The script contains the list of 100 FWTs downloaded.
 These are the 100 most recent FWTs, as can be verified on the [FWT website](https://freewebsitetemplates.com).